-Scholarship - A grant to a student based on academic achievement.
+Scholarship - A non-repayable fund, issued based on previous academic achievement.

-Term - The Academic Session is divided into two terms: the fall term (September through December) and the winter term (January through April).
+Term - The Academic Session is divided into two regular terms: the Fall term (September through December) and the Winter term (January through April).
+Spring and summer terms are special terms.

-Term Grade Point Average - An average calculated by dividing the total number of grade points obtained (credits x grade points) by the number of credits attempted during a term.
+Term Grade Point Average - An average calculated by dividing the total number of grade points obtained

+(credits x grade points) by the number of credits attempted during a term.